joeax/LearnAI-DesigningandArchitectingIntelligentAgents/04-architectures/1_session.md

 * The bot can send "commands" to the web page (e.g., change background color).

-Check out the [documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-embed-app) and this [bot in apps sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/capability-BotInApps) for more information.
+Check out the [documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-embed-app) for more information.

 ### Section 2.6: Communicating with rich text and media